}

 There is multithreading the illusion and multithreading the performance booster.
 Multithreading was introduced long before it was common for a computer to have multiple CPUs and long before multicore chips even existed.
 The primary job of multithreading was to keep the CPU busy and give users the experience of a responsive system that didn't make them wait.
 Without multiple cores, however, multithreading was actually a drain on performance since internally the system was still running one set of instructions at a time, and also had to deal with the overhead of switching from thread to thread.

 With multiple cores, multithreading can become a performance booster.
-While the overhead of switching between threads has not gone away, with multiple cores multithreading can provide true parallel processing with several tasks being executed simulataneously.
+While the overhead of switching between threads has not gone away, with multiple cores multithreading can provide true parallel processing with several tasks being executed simultaneously.
 One of the primary goals of machine learning (ML) and artificial intelligence (AI) platforms such as Tensorflow or Paddle-Paddle is to take full advantage of the available processor cores in a system.

 Heterogeneous Platforms